Vurtuga/Module-Federation-Fundamentals/README.md

 Second we are going to add module federation plugin and set these options :
 1. name : name of application module , In our case will be named `"mfe1app"`
 2. filename : file name of the remote entry file , we will set it as `'remoteEntry.js'`
-2. exposes : object that map local module names to the modules that sould be exposed to other applications , we need to expose the index file witch contain MFE 1 app entry point.
+2. exposes : object that map local module names to the modules that sould be exposed to other applications , we need to expose the index file witch contain MFE 1 app entry point.<br>

 **Object Item** :<br>
 `'./mfe1app':'./src/index'`